eclipse-esmf/esmf-aspect-model-editor/CONVENTIONS.md

 # Aspect Model Editor Code Conventions
-The following document contains a compilation of conventions and guidelines to format, structure and write code for the SDS Aspect Model Editor.
+The following document contains a compilation of conventions and guidelines to format, structure and write code for the ESMF Aspect Model Editor.

 ## General Conventions
-Our code conventions are based on the [Google Typescript Style Guide](https://google.github.io/styleguide/tsguide.html) but detailed and adjusted for the needs of the SDS Aspect Model Editor.
+Our code conventions are based on the [Google Typescript Style Guide](https://google.github.io/styleguide/tsguide.html) but detailed and adjusted for the needs of the ESMF Aspect Model Editor.

 ## Copyright header
 See [CONTRIBUTING](CONTRIBUTING.md)